icarotelesdasilva/Kernel/README.md

 Segurity
 --------
-The kernel is frequently tested on actual hardware and in emulators before being released; issues are diagnosed, and everything undergoes multiple rounds of testing.
+The loumain is frequently tested on actual hardware and in emulators before being released; issues are diagnosed, and everything undergoes multiple rounds of testing.

 Requirements